arp242/arp242.net/_posts/2010-05-14-Run_multiple_services_on_one_port_and_use_PF's_overload_to_switch_between_them.markdown

 	have completed the 3-way handshake that a single host can make.

 	max-src-conn-rate <number> / <seconds>
 	Limit the rate of new connections over a time interval.
 The con- nection rate is an approximation calculated as a moving average.

-It took me some time to realize that if no service is running on port 80 the connection attempt will just time out and the 3-way handshake is not completed.
+It took me some time to realize that if no service is running on port 80 the connection attempt will time out and the 3-way handshake is not completed.

 You can use Python to start a simple webserver that does nothing.